- NSF-ACC Postdoctoral Fellowship with Professor Neal Armstrong, University of Arizona, 2008-2010

 Dr. Andrea Munro conducts research with a team of undergraduate students.
 We investigate colloidal semiconductor nanocrystals and the effects of various ligands on the properties of those nanocrystals as a function of nanocrystal shape.
 Recently we joined a collaborative research alliance and will be synthesizing doped semiconductor nanocrystals that will serve as dyes in luminescent solar concentrators.

-Students in the Munro Lab synthesize CdSe nanocrystal spheres, rods, and belts using air-free techniques.
-We use XRD, TEM, AFM, and ICP to characterize the crystal structure and shape of the nanocrystals we study.
-Student researchers exchange the native ligands on the nanocrystal surface with dithiocarbamate derivatives and characterize the effects of ligand exchange using UV/vis absorbance, photoluminescence, and NMR spectroscopy.
+Students in the Munro Lab synthesize semiconductor nanocrystals using air-free techniques.
+We use XRD, TEM, and ICP-MS to characterize the crystal shape and structure.
+Student researchers exchange the native ligands on the nanocrystal surface with novel molecules and characterize the effects of ligand exchange using UV/vis absorbance, photoluminescence, FTIR, and NMR spectroscopy.